By now, I’m sure you’ve heard about the amazing results bloggers are getting from Pinterest.

 6. I Pinned to Active Group Boards

 For the most part, group boards work the same way regular boards work on Pinterest.
 The only difference is that multiple pinners are allowed to pin to the same board.
-Group boards are a great way to share your pins with a larger audience and have them repinned.
+Group boards are an excellent way to share your pins with a larger audience and have them repinned.

 When joining group boards, you want to make sure you’re joining boards that are (1) related to your niche and (2) have a good number of followers.
 There’s no point in pinning to boards that aren’t related to your blogging niche, or that don’t have very many people following the board.
 That would be a waste of your time, and your time is valuable.